 Halloween is coming up and I already have trick or treat candy on my mind.
 But I’m not as worried as I have been in the past.
 Before I would have binged on chocolate and sweets until I felt sick.
 But now I’m not even tempted.
 Sure, I’ll probably indulge in a few of my favorite pieces.
 But I’m not going to eat candy just to eat it because it’s there.
 I’m in a different mind set now and I’m breaking my old habits to replace them with good ones.

 Having a chocolate Shakeology (I mix with soy milk, 1/2 banana and crushed ice in the blender) is like my special treat.
 And it’s like dessert so I’m seriously not having the usual cravings.

 I’m not hopping on the scale every day.
 I know that reaching my goals this time is a long distance race, not a sprint.
 And these changes don’t happen overnight.
 I weigh myself once a week and measure every two weeks.
 I judge my progress more in the fit of my clothes and how I’m looking in the mirror.

 23. The Scale Number May Not Move

 I know you’re probably hung up about the scale but don’t be.
 I worked out for 30 days in a row and lost two pounds.
+I worked out for a total of 100 days and the scale didn’t budge.
 But I don’t even care, because more importantly I lost inches all over my body from hips, thighs, waist and arms.
 And for me, slimming and getting stronger is way better than any numbers on the scale.